We have audited the attached Balance Sheet of Shivam Autotech Limited

 commensurate with the size & nature of its business.

-8. We have broadly reviewed the cost records maintained by the Company
+8. We have broadly reviewed the Cost Accounting records, maintained by

-facie the prescribed records have been made and maintained by the
+prima facie, the prescribed accounts and records have been made and

-Company.
-We are, however, not required to make a detailed examination
+maintained.
+We are, however, not required to make a detailed

-authorities during the year and there are no such undisputed statutory
+with the appropriate authorities during the year and there are no such

 (b) According to the information & explanations given to us and as per

-following dues of Income Tax along with the forum where the dispute is
+Income Tax along with the forum where the dispute is pending :

 10. There are no accumulated losses of the Company as at the end of